 If you are using a non-standard email attribute for your authentication source, check the Custom attributes box and enter the name of the attribute you wish to use instead.

 You can adjust additional settings for your new SAML application at this time — like changing the application's name from the default value, enabling self-service, or assigning a group policy.

 Scroll to the bottom of the page and click the Save button.

 To log in using the Salesforce mobile app, tap Use Custom Domain.
 Type your Salesforce custom domain URL https://yourorg.my.salesforce.com), and tap Continue.
 The app shows the Salesforce login page for your domain, including the button for Duo Single Sign-On authentication underneath the traditional username and password entry fields.
-Tap the SSO button redirects you to the Duo Signle Sign-On login page.
-Complete primary and Duo authentication to complete login on the Salesforce app.
+Tap the SSO button redirects you to the Duo Single Sign-On login page.
+Complete primary and Duo authentication as you would in the browser to complete login on the Salesforce app.